rupalkhilari/genome-designer/src/store/undo/Readme.md

 - todo - save the actions (2D array to handle transactions?)
 - support limit of states to track
-- discuss undo of saving a project / block
 - pruning the store of unneeded blocks / projects